google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/common-notification-patterns.md

 When a push message is received it's common to have data that isn't useful the user has clicked the notification.
 For example, the URL that should be opened if the user clicks on a notification.
-The data can be passed in with the push event but it's not going to be used until the `notificationclick` event.
+The data can be passed in with the push event but is not used until the `notificationclick` event.

 The easiest way to do this is to add data to a notification in the options for